AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/determining-and-managing-requirements/software-requirements.md

 !!! note
     If you [used `--use-renv` when creating your analysis module](STUB LINK), this step has been taken care of.

-To start using `renv` in your analysis module, you can run the following from the root directory of your analysis module:
+To start using `renv` in your analysis module, you can run the following R command from the root directory of your analysis module:

 ```r
 renv::init()